r-pant/r-pant.github.io/readme.md

 	_Tools: NLTK, scikit_learn, Tweepy

-	 - [ Twitter text analysis (twitter dataset)](https://github.com/r-pant/r-pant.github.io/blob/master/twittr_sntimnt.ipynb): - Extracting data live and than working on to clean and then visualize in plot and as a WordCloud..
+	 - [ Twitter text analysis (twitter dataset)](https://github.com/r-pant/r-pant.github.io/blob/master/twittr_sntimnt.ipynb): Live data extraction and than working on to clean and then visualize in plot and as a WordCloud.. will further add the sentiment analysis of the same.
 	    [Python code using tweepy library to extract twitter codes](https://github.com/r-pant/r-pant.github.io/blob/master/twitter_data.py) : - Use this python code and replcae the values to fetch data from twitter.

 - ### Deep Learning